 - a.
-The vacuum vessel interior and all in-vessel metallic components shall be electropolished prior to installation, except when authorized by the project. - b.
+The vacuum vessel interior and all in-vessel metallic components shall be polished to a 32 micro-inch finish prior to installation, except when authorized by the project. - b.
 The vacuum vessel interior shall be degreased and cleaned prior to installation.
 All in-vessel components shall be made of vacuum compatible materials and degreased and cleaned.
 They shall be vacuum baked prior to installation, except when authorized by the project. - c.
 All in-vessel materials shall be approved by the Project for vacuum compatibility.
 Pre-approved materials are catalogued in the NCSX Vacuum Materials List.